bminer/node-twilio-api/README.md

 - `Account.createApplication(voiceURL, voiceMethod, statusCallback, statusCallbackMethod,
 	smsURL, smsMethod, SmsStatusCallback, [friendlyName], cb)` - Creates an Application with `friendlyName`, where callback is `cb(err, app)`
 		The `voiceURL`, `voiceMethod` and other required arguments are used to intercept incoming requests from Twilio using the provided Connect middleware.
-These URLs should be unique, and you should ensure that they do not interfere with the namespace of your web application.
+These URLs should point to the same server instance as the one running, and you should ensure that they do not interfere with the namespace of your web application.
 - `Account.listApplications([filters,] cb)`
 - `Application.load([cb])`